Marunizer/MyApplication/README.md

 # Currently runnable ?
 Yes.

-But not download function yet to see 3d object and  not with access to the AR view, only 3D modeler.
+But not with access to the AR view, only 3D modeler, and only access to 1 model at the moment.

 the modeled item is hardcoded at the moment, so Need to fix downloading